verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 ## Step 1: Enable cluster label selection in Verrazzano

 You can provide a label selector in the Verrazzano resource.
 The label selector is used to determine which clusters created in Rancher will be automatically registered by Verrazzano.

-If Argo CD is enabled on the admin cluster, all synchronized Rancher clusters also will be automatically registered in Argo CD.
+**NOTE**: If Argo CD is enabled in Verrazzano, then the label selector is also used by Verrazzano to select the Rancher clusters to automatically register with Argo CD.
+For more information about using Argo CD with Verrazzano, see [Argo CD]({{< relref "/docs/samples/argo-cd/_index.md" >}}).

 ### Verrazzano configuration for cluster label selection